-While home improvement is more than just about the dollars and cents, we’ve compiled this useful guide for the top 5 most and least profitable home improvement projects for you to use as a guideline when thinking about where to spend your hard earned money on your home.
+While home improvement is more than just about the dollars and cents, we’ve compiled this useful guide for the top 5 most and least profitable home improvement projects for you to use as a guideline when thinking about where to spend your hard-earned money on your home.

-Most Profitable Home Improvements
+Most Profitable Home Improvements for 2019

-The 5 categories below, in general will make you the most money among all types of home improvement projects
+The 5 categories below, in general, will make you the most money among all types of home improvement projects

 Kitchen is King